ropensci/roweb/_drafts/2015-05-20-database-interfaces.md

 * CouchDB
 * Elasticsearch

 `nodbi` is in early development, so expect changes - but that also means it's a good time to give your input.
-What are use cases you can think of for this package?
+What use cases you can think of for this package?
 What database do you think should be added as a backend?

 ```r